packfire-archived/books/starter-guide.md

 Packfire was developed with the great help of NetBeans IDE.
 You can use any PHP IDE or editor of your choice.

-###Coding Standards
+###<a name="guide-standards"></a>Development Standards

+Conforming to standards of development helps everyone to understand each other's code better.
+Sometimes bugs and problems are easily caused by a small naming problem in the code and takes hours to be discovered.
+It is therefore of more efficiency that a standard way of development is published and adhered to.

 ####PHP File Formatting

 PHP files in Packfire are to be strictly used for PHP codes.
 No HTML or whitespaces must be embeded outside of the PHP code is allowed.
 PHP files must start with `<?php` and the trailing `?>` is not permitted.
 Short PHP tags or ASP-style tags are not allowed.

-It is recommended that the maximum length of your lines should be at 80 characters maximum.
+It is recommended that the maximum length of your lines should be at 80 characters.
 You should break for a new line if your line exceeds 80 characters.
 In NetBeans and most IDE, a line is shown at the end of the 80th character to indicate the limit.

 Indentation must be of 4 spaces.
-Tabs messes up codes.
+Tabs messes up codes across platforms.

 Only one class per file is allowed.
 Functions are to be declared in a separate PHP file from the classes.